meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Detailed description of unit test strategy

-The test plan for Range and DataUtilities will be defined differently due to the differences of the two classes' functionality.
+The test plan for `Range` and `DataUtilities` will be defined differently due to the differences of the two classes' functionalities.

-### Testing Objectives
+### `Range`

-Within the Range class, the following 5 methods are to be explored:
+The below five methods are to be explored

-·         shift(Range base, double delta, boolean allowZeroCrossing) ·         isNaNRange()
+- `shift(Range base, double delta, boolean allowZeroCrossing)`
+- `isNaNRange()`
-·         expandToInclude(Range range, double value)
+- `expandToInclude(Range range, double value)`
-·         combineIgnoringNaN(Range range1, Range range2)
+- `combineIgnoringNaN(Range range1, Range range2)`
-·         intersects(double b0, double b1)
+- `intersects(double b0, double b1)`

-As with the Data Utilities class, the following 5 methods are to be explored:
-·         calculateColumnTotal(Values2D data, int column)
-·         calculateColumnTotal(Values2D data, int column, int[] validRows) ·         calculateRowTotal(Values2D data, int row)
-·         calculateRowTotal(Values2D data, int row, int[] validCols) ·         getCumulativePercentages(KeyedValues data)

-### Testing Type
-For the Range Class, traditional unit testing will be used.
-As for the Data Utilities Class, given that the 5 tests contains uncertain parameters like interfaces (ie. Values2D and KeyedValues), mock testing will be utilized.

-### Scope
-The scope should be individually discussed between the two classes.
-#### Range Class
 For the range class, the range of -10 to 10 is used and testing of its methods will use input partitions that abides to the following BVT Test RANGE (Lower - Upper):

 1 BLB - LB
 1 BLB - 1 ALB